Right now, I am blogging happily as a Bacolod mommy blogger. I blog for loot bags and piggy banks and anything in between.

 I am a work at home mom (WAHM) who takes care of one daughter who is now three years old.

 Blogging has been one of my sources of income for the last three years already.
-The income has not been regular or sizable, but for me, every penny counts.
-And it has also improved as I continued to develop my blogs and write content that is relevant to my readers.
+The income as a freelance writer and blogger has not been regular or sizable, but for me, every penny counts.
+And my earnings have also improved as I continued to develop my blogs and write content that is relevant to my readers.

 I would be happy to blog about companies who would give me loot bags.
 I just hope that they notice this blog.
 And piggy banks, too, like in my article on Insular Life (Preparing the Future Education of Our Children) that rewarded me a cute little piggy bank (literally!).

 And no, I don’t get loot bags often.
 Actually, the piggy bank was the first one I got.
-I live in the province and PR companies in Manila do not often reach out to people here.
+I live in the province and PR companies in Manila do not often reach out to a mommy blogger like me in Bacolod.
 But that is fine.
 And I still would be happy to blog about a loot bag.

 I am not ashamed to say that I would blog about loot bags and piggy banks.
 As long as I have a steady stream of income from my blogging endeavors and I am not selling my body or my soul to do it, then I am a happy and content momma. 😀

 If you ask me why most of my articles have grammatical and syntax errors when I am supposed to be a professional writer, well, I hate to say this but I don’t usually edit what I have written.
 You see, I am quite OC about my writing and if I start to edit it, I would not be able to post it because I will just keep on editing it. hahaha

 So bear with me.
 As long as you get my drift, that is fine with me. 😀